Chevifier/QuestManager/documentation/Quest_Manager_API.md

         - `item_list` - An Array of Dictionaries of actions/items required
             - `name` - name of item
             - `complete` - boolean stating if item was collected/complete
+    4. `timer_step` - This step tracks time and can serve both as a timer or a stop watch
+        - `index` - Index of this step
+        - `details` - Details for this step
+        - `step_type`  - The type of step i.e `timer_step`.
+        - `time` - The time remaining or time elapsed in seconds.
+        - `total_time` - the total time set in seconds
+        - `time_minutes` - The total minutes set in the editor.
+        - `time_seconds` - The total seconds set in the Editor.
+        - `is_count_down` - boolean stating if Time counts down or count up.
+        - `fail_on_timeout` - boolean stating if quest fails on timeout if not step becomes complete.
 - `meta_data` - A dictionary containing stored meta data for the quest
   - `key` - name of variable
   - `value` - Variant type of value `int,float,string,boolean`